 The Remote Settings window helps you manage your remote settings while you are developing your project in the Editor.
 (Use the Unity Analytics Dashboard to create and edit the settings themselves.)

-See in Glossary, which is a Unity plug-inA set of code created outside of Unity that creates functionality in Unity.
+See in Glossary package, which is a Unity plug-inA set of code created outside of Unity that creates functionality in Unity.
 There are two kinds of plug-ins you can use in Unity: Managed plug-ins (managed .NET assemblies created with tools like Visual Studio) and Native plug-ins (platform-specific native code libraries).
 More info

 See in Glossary.
-Download the Remote Settings Asset package from the Unity Asset Store and import it into your project.
+Download the Remote Settings Asset Store package from the Unity Asset Store and import it into your project.

 To open the Remote Settings window, go to Window > Unity AnalyticsA data platform that provides analytics for your Unity game.
 More info